Kristin Frogner

 Kristin Frogner (born 25 February 1978) is a Norwegian actress, musician and sculptor.
 Known for her role in Hotel Cæsar, where she played the role of Charlotte Iversen/Anker-Hansen.

-Kristin Frogner lived for a while in Firenze, Italia where she studied at The Florence Academy of Art.
+Kristin Frogner lived for a while in Florence, Italy, where she studied at The Florence Academy of Art.
 She also studied philosophy in Bali and theatre at the Royal Academy of Dramatic Art in London.